 (f) Written prior notice to fully inform the parents

-or guardians, in their primary language, in a comprehensible manner, of these procedural safeguards.
+or guardians, in their native language or mode of communication used by the parent, unless clearly not feasible to do so, in a comprehensible manner, of these procedural safeguards.

 (g) During the pendency of any proceedings or action